From the Provence of the Popes to the Luberon – Self-guided

 3 - Moderate - hilly, sometimes mountainous - 50 to 80 km

-The right wing of the butterfly-shaped archipelago will be your playground, and Sainte-Anne your base, from where you can set off each day on your bike.
-Grande-Terre is essentially a plain dominated by small hills—known as mornes—the highest of which rises to 177 m.
+The right wing of the butterfly-shaped archipelago will be your playground, and Sainte-Anne will serve as your base, from which you’ll set out each day to explore by bike.
+Grande-Terre is essentially a plain dotted with small hills—known as “mornes”—the highest of which rises to 177 meters.

-Sainte-Anne, renowned for its beaches, is one of Guadeloupe's tourist hubs, but much quieter than Pointe-à-Pitre and Le Gosier.
-From there, you can explore much of Grande-Terre on quiet roads.
-In particular, you can drive north to Pointe des Châteaux and its beautiful cliffs.
+Sainte-Anne, renowned for its beaches, is one of Guadeloupe’s main tourist destinations, but it’s much quieter than Pointe-à-Pitre and Le Gosier.
+From there, you’ll explore much of Grande-Terre on quiet roads.
+In particular, you’ll head north toward Pointe des Châteaux and its beautiful cliffs.

-The sea is never far away, and a touch of French cuisine will complete this setting, which is very popular with cyclists.
-Add to that a day trip to Marie-Galante, where the ferry from Saint-François will take you, and you'll be flying high!
-Then, thanks to the daily looped circuits, you can always take a day off to enjoy the beaches and delicious cocktails offered at the hotel if your legs need a break!
+With the sea always nearby and a touch of French flair on your plate, this setting—a favorite among cyclists—is sure to delight.
+Add to that a day trip to Marie-Galante, where the ferry from Saint-François will take you, and voilà—you’ll be flying high!
+Plus, thanks to the daily looped routes, you can always take a rest day to enjoy the beaches and the delicious cocktails served at the hotel if your legs need a break!

-air transportation of the passenger, their luggage, and their bicycle with Air Transat;
+air travel for the passenger, their luggage, and their bicycle with Air Transat;

-transfer between the airport and the hotel, at the destination, on arrival and departure;
+transportation between the airport and the hotel at the destination, both on the way there and on the way back;

 7 nights in a four-star hotel, double occupancy;